junxit/us-congress-bills-111/metadata.md

 - 2009-05-21 — Motion to reconsider laid on the table Agreed to without objection.
 - 2009-05-21 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 397 - 11 (Roll no. 287). (text: CR 5/19/2009 H5730-5736)
 - 2009-05-21 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 397 - 11 (Roll no. 287).(text: CR 5/19/2009 H5730-5736)
+- 2009-06-01 — Received in the Senate and Read twice and referred to the Committee on the Judiciary.